reactgraphqlacademy/graphql-api-training/README.md

 ## Learning objectives

-- Understand the advantages of implementing the [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm).
-- Learn how to implement in JavaScript a GraphQL API compliant with the Connections spec.
+- Learn how to connect your GraphQL API to different data sources such as a REST API or a database.
-- Understand how to extend the specification and implement a use case like filtering.
+- Design standard GraphQL schemas compliant with different GraphQL specifications.

 ## To get started